librato/chef-librato/README.md

 ```

 All of the plugins have sane defaults, but you can modify them via the attributes.

+### Using a third-party or upstream plugin that isn't available here

+To use a plugin that this cookbook does not directly support (see list of plugins above),
+create a wrapper cookbook and drop the config file and plugin file in the appropriate locations.

+Config location: `/opt/collectd/etc/collectd.conf.d/`

+Plugin location: `/opt/collectd/share/collectd/`

 ## Recipes & their attributes